johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### Disadvantages ####

+-	Considerable volume of printing
 -	Large up-front payment
--	Considerable logistical organisation of printing

 ### Example C : Interdenominational NGO ###

-In this example, an Interdenominational NGO organises printing, on behalf of a number of churches and agencies, distributing copies at cost price.
+Interdenominational NGO organises printing on behalf of a number of churches and agencies; distributes copies at cost price + 10%.

--	50 sets of whole curriculum (17 books), at total cost of 680,000 CFA
+-	50 syllabus sets (17 books); @ total 680,000 CFA
--	25 sets are distributed to organisation A, for 340,000 CFA
+-	25 sets distributed to organisation A @ 374,000 CFA
--	15 sets are distributed to organisation B, for 204,000 CFA
+-	15 sets distributed to organisation B @ 224,400 CFA
--	10 sets are distributed, at cost price, to libraries, translation agencies and other groups and individuals, for a total income of 136,000 CFA
+-	10 sets distributed to libraries, translation agencies and other groups and individuals, @ 149,600 CFA.

 #### Advantages ####